Heirloom

 Where Virginia Beach Slows Down and Eats Seriously

 The stretch of North Landing Road that runs through the southwestern residential edges of Virginia Beach is not where most visitors instinctively look for a serious dining destination.
 Strip-mall coordinates and suburban zoning tend to work against atmosphere in the conventional sense.
 And yet, across American food culture, some of the most focused food-and-drink programs have deliberately chosen exactly these kinds of settings: lower rents allow smaller operators to invest in the plate and the glass rather than the postcode.
 Heirloom, at 2484 N Landing Rd, sits in that pattern.
-The address keeps expectations practical, which is exactly the context in which a well-calibrated bar food program can register most clearly.
+The address keeps expectations practical, which is exactly the context in which a well-calibrated bar can register most clearly.

 The Food-and-Drink Pairing Tradition Heirloom Works Within